 If you choose to submit any work(s) for publication in Atlas Poetica, please read and follow the Submission Guidelines, as well as our Copyright, Privacy, and Editorial Policies.
-By submitting work(s) to Atlas Poetica, you are representing to Atlas Poetica, its editor and its publisher, that you hold the copyright to the work(s) or are the authorized agent, and you are granting Atlas Poetica rights in accordance with the published Copyright Policy and Submission Guidelines of Atlas Poetica, and that you hold Atlas Poetica, Keibooks, its publisher, editor(s), staff and agents harmless in all respects from any copyright infringement caused by your submission.
+By submitting work(s) to Atlas Poetica, you are representing to the journal, its editor and its publisher, that you hold the copyright to the work(s) or are the authorized agent, and you are granting Atlas Poetica rights in accordance with the published Copyright Policy and Submission Guidelines and that you hold Atlas Poetica, Keibooks, its publisher, editor(s), staff and agents harmless in all respects from any copyright infringement caused by your submission.

-HOW TO SUBMIT TO ATLAS POETICA: You may submit up to forty tanka/waka/kyoka at one time.
+HOW TO SUBMIT TO ATLAS POETICA: You may submit up to forty tanka/kyoka/gogyoshi/sedoka/mondo/cherita at one time.
 We may publish as few as 1 or 2 poems or a larger number.
-Please do NOT send us works that are still in progress.
-We will also consider sequences and sets of up to forty poems.
+We also consider sequences and sets of up to forty poems.
 Please query for longer works.
-Please send polished works from from errors.
+Do not send us works that are still in progress.

 Make your submission by sending your poems in to Submissions (at) AtlasPoetica.org in the body of an email.
 Do NOT send unsolicited attachments.
 Emails with attachments will be deleted.
 If you need clarification, or have a special situation you want to discuss, please feel free to write to the Editor at Editor@AtlasPoetica.org.